karma4u101/FoBo/README.md

 The module should now be in your local ivy repository and available for your local projects

-If you like to **customize your bootstrap css files** you can tweak the overrides/variables.less file (and/or and more tweaked files to the override dir) in the FoBo-Less project compile it and copy the resulting files over to FoBo.
+If you like to **customize your FoBo bootstrap css files** you can tweak the overrides/variables.less file in the FoBo-Less project.
+Just less compile it and copy the resulting files over to FoBo.

 Integration into your project